ATH25/Java8Plus/README.md

     * Handling classic classes and sealed types with pattern-matching cases (`PatternMatchingSwitchClassicDemo.java`)
   - Best practices: Place more specific patterns before general ones for clarity and exhaustiveness; use sealed hierarchies and records to enable exhaustive pattern matching.

+- Virtual Threads (Java 21+)
+  Java 21 introduced virtual threads, a groundbreaking feature for concurrency:
+  - Virtual threads are lightweight threads managed by the JVM, not directly tied to operating system threads.
+  - Enable the creation of millions of concurrent threads for tasks like web requests, I/O, and background jobs—no more “thread pool” bottlenecks.
+  - Dramatically simplify scalable, maintainable concurrent programming: use `Thread.startVirtualThread()` for per-task threading with almost no overhead.
+  - Seamless migration: Virtual threads use the standard Java `Thread` API, so existing code can be updated with minimal changes.
+  - Example exercises:

+    * Launching multiple virtual threads for concurrent processing (`VirtualThreadsDemo.java`)
+    * Comparing classic platform threads and virtual threads
+    * Handling task results and exceptions in virtual threads
+  - Best practices: Use virtual threads for high-concurrency, I/O-heavy workloads; minimize shared mutable state for best scalability.

 ## Upcoming Topics